 Bags and Boxes

-Not so long ago, most kids were sent off to school with either a brown paper bag or a steel lunch box.
-Today there are many more options, and metal lunch boxes have fallen out of fashion in favor of “soft” lunch boxes that are lighter and made from materials that provide better insulation.
+Not so long ago, most kids brought their lunch to school either in a brown paper bag or a steel lunch box.
+Today there are far better options.
+In particular, metal lunch boxes have given way to “soft” lunch boxes that are lighter and provide better insulation.

 One newly-popular school lunch trend is a plastic bento box.
-These boxes originated in Japan, and they contain three to five compartments, each for a different course.
+These boxes originated in Japan, and they feature three to five compartments, each for a different course.
 A traditional Japanese Bento meal might contain portions of rice, greens, sushi, noodles, baked yams or squash, and a dessert.
-This concept works great for a variety of cuisines, and when prepared imaginatively a bento lunch offers unsurpassed appeal.
+This concept works great for a variety of cuisines.
+An imaginatively prepared bento lunch offers unsurpassed appeal.

 Today’s Thermos containers, with vacuum construction, are vastly better than their cheap plastic counterparts from a generation ago.
-They’ll keep soups piping hot and drinks icy cold.
-Given that they can be used daily for years on end, it makes sense to invest in a good one.
-On days when soup’s not on the menu, they’ll enable you to cut down on waste by using soy milk from half-gallon cartons rather than single-serving aseptic juice boxes.
+They’ll keep soups piping hot and drinks nicely chilled.
+Given that they can stand up to daily use for many years, why not invest in a good one?
+A Thermos can dramatically reduce packaging waste—especially by allowing you to avoid single-serving aseptic juice or soy milk boxes.

 It Keeps Getting Easier

-Over time, you’ll undoubtledly discover that just by keeping your eyes open, you’ll spot delicious new opportunities for your child’s lunch.
-A lot of your success will be determined by paying attention to the foods he or she likes when you eat together.
+Over time, you’ll undoubtedly discover new opportunities for your child’s lunch.
+A lot of your success will be determined by paying attention to the foods he or she enjoys at breakfast and dinner.
 And of course, learning the basics about nutrition is an important part of being a parent—probably the best introduction to the subject is Jack Norris and Virginia Messina’s excellent text, Vegan for Life.
-You also may enjoy and get new lunch ideas from Dreena Burton’s kid-tested cookbook, Plant-Powered Families
+You can also get new lunch ideas from Dreena Burton’s kid-tested cookbook, Plant-Powered Families